 When we have a cure, I am going to have a party and invite everybody in the whole entire world.
 Senator Collins, you will be first on my list.

-Miss Anderson.
-Thank you for listening and for all you do for
+Miss ANDERSON.
+Thank you for listening and for all you do for kids like me.

 The CHAIRMAN.
 Thank you so much.